-In 2014/15 there were 14 formal training sessions arranged by Cherwell District Council.
-The total attendance at all events was 147 Cherwell District councillors and 30 external attendees (other district councillors, town/parish councillors, town/parish clerks, officers and partners).
+In 2015/16 there was 16 formal training or briefing sessions arranged by Cherwell District Council.
+The total attendance at all events was 197 Cherwell District councillors and 30 external attendees (other district councillors, town/parish councillors, town/parish clerks, officers and partners).
 The training sessions are categorised to help members choose the appropriate training to suit their individual requirements.
 There are six training categories: